Abhiramikannan/UST-Observability/14_teams_alert.md

 PROBLEM: The annottations are not fetching the current data .
 Because your Grafana TestData DB query (Random Walk) produces a time series (a graph), but the alert annotation expects a single, current number.
+Also it only provides same description for resolved and firing alerts.